shahern004/CRUSTy/README.md

 - Email-based key derivation uses HKDF with SHA-256 for secure key generation
 - The application has not been formally audited for security vulnerabilities
 - For highly sensitive data, consider using established encryption tools

-## Technical Details

-- Built with Rust for memory safety and performance
-- GUI implemented with egui framework
-- Uses the aes-gcm crate for encryption operations
-- Secure random key generation via the rand crate
-- HKDF implementation for email-based key derivation
-- Native file dialogs provided by rfd

 ## License